cdot/Hotpot/GetIP/README.md

   first and then various 3rd party sites
 * Download the existing redirect, and if the address therein (if found) is unchanged, stop.
-* Load a template for the redirect file
+* Load and fill a template for the redirect file
 * Use FTP to upload the completed template to the known host.

+The existing IP address is determined by running through a sequence of different ways to get the IP address; by looking at a local router, then by reflection off an external website.

 # Configuration